abdulali01/PacMan/README.md

     in a very simple way to validate and check if the position + image widht is > Windows Width.
 If it is, direction will be 1.
 1 means going from right to left.
     If the pos is < 0 => direction is 0.
 Moving from right to left.

+  Future Iteration - Q1 2024
+  expansion of HTML and Javascription code to include flexiblity to interaction from the user
+    Moving forward and backward
+    Moving up and down
+    still have the ability to run and auto detect end of screen.

+  Future Iterration - Q2 - 2024
+    obsticles where pacman need to avoid the obsticles like balls, arrows, bumps etc.